awslabs/amazon-timestream-connector-prometheus/GETTING_STARTED.md

    ```
    prometheus_http_requests_total{handler!="/api/v1/query", job=~"p*", code!~"2..", prometheusDatabase="prometheusDatabase", prometheusMetricsTable="prometheusMetricsTable"}
    ```
-   This example is querying for all rows from `prometheusMetricsTable` of `prometheusDatabase` where:
+   This example queries all rows from `prometheusMetricsTable` of `prometheusDatabase` where:

    - column `metric name` equals to `prometheus_http_requests_total`;
    - column `handler` does not equal to `/api/v1/query`;